BUILD A FLOOR PROJECT: Join the Dance!

 This project is dedicated to raising funds and overseeing construction of a resilient floor with a surface suitable for dancing and tough enough for multi-arts use.
 Housed within the new arts complex, 33 Hawley, in Northampton, MA, the space will host creative work locally and globally.

 - The floor project honors dance artist Nancy Stark Smith, founding co-editor of Contact Quarterly, creator of the Global Underscore, pioneer and champion of contact improvisation and committed supporter of dance in this community.

 - The 3800 square foot Workroom/Theater at 33 Hawley Street will soon be under construction for a First Phase Buildout and legal occupancy, thanks to a matching state grant.
 Within this arts facility owned and preserved by the Northampton Community Arts Trust, A.P.E. will continue their excellent programming and hosting of artist residencies in the Workroom/Theater to encourage original creative work in the heart of community.

 - We need $100,000 for the subfloor and a 60’ x 40’ removeable “marley” covering.
 If we are to keep dance vibrant in this community, at all ages and stages of development, as well as create national and international collaborations, host festivals, and encourage diversity in offerings, we must have a suitable floor.
 That’s the focus of this project.

 - This is a perfect time to build a floor.
 Arts facilities are mostly closed for classes and gatherings and several local dance spaces have permanently shut their doors.
-We must raise $100,000 for the floor between August 30 and November 30, 2020.
-Support the future of dance, somatic practices, and global collaboration in our community now so we can celebrate together in 2021.
+We must raise $100,000 for the floor so we can support the future of dance, somatic practices, and global collaboration in our community!

 WAYS TO DONATE: